 Revlon's Class A Common Stock is listed and traded on the NYSE.
 As of June 30, 2009, there were 646 holders of record of Class A Common Stock (which does not include the number of beneficial owners holding indirectly through a broker, bank or other nominee).
 No cash dividends were declared or paid during 2008 by Revlon on its Common Stock.
 We do not have a history of paying dividends on our Class A Common Stock.
 Revlon is a holding company with no business operations of its own and its only material asset is all of the outstanding capital stock of RCPC through which Revlon conducts its business operations.
 Accordingly, Revlon is dependent on the earnings and cash flow of, and dividends and distributions from, RCPC to pay Revlon's expenses incidental to being a public holding company and dividends, if any, on Revlon's outstanding securities.
-The terms of RCPC's bank credit agreements, its $9^{1}/2\%$ Senior Notes indenture and the Senior Subordinated Term Loan Agreement currently restrict RCPC's ability to pay dividends on our Class A Common Stock.
-We expect that quarterly dividends on us Series B Preferred Stock will be funded by interest received by us from RCPC on the portion of the Senior Subordinated Term Loan that is contributed to us by MacAndrews & Forbes.
+The terms of RCPC's bank credit agreements, its 91/2% Senior Notes indenture and the Senior Subordinated Term Loan Agreement currently restrict RCPC's ability to pay dividends on make distributions to Revlon, Inc., except in limited circumstances, which restricts our ability to pay dividends on our Class A Common Stock.
+We expect that quarterly dividends on our Series A Preferred Stock and Series B Preferred Stock will be funded by interest received by us from RCPC on the portion of the Senior Subordinated Term Loan that is contributed to us by MacAndrews & Forbes.